Eastern School District

 Master of Education Technology degree in 2004 and today you

 can find him tinkering with computers and robots.
 In

-his past time he enjoys hunting and outdoor activities with
+his past time he enjoys cycling, nordic skiing and outdoor activities with

 B.Sc., B.Ed., M.Ed